rompgadgets/keyboards/Lily58/build_guide.md

 ![stat](img/balance_stat.png)

 These mods are in a branch on the QMK fork located [here](https://github.com/rompgadgets/qmk_firmware/tree/balance).

+This is the [keymap](https://github.com/rompgadgets/qmk_firmware/tree/balance/keyboards/lily58/keymaps/viasig) used with the changes from the above branch.

 One thing to call out is I did have issues with the OLED not sleeping when the PC it was connected to went into hibernate.
 This code snippet seems to [fix](https://github.com/rompgadgets/qmk_firmware/blob/c065f63c31112864ba70aeded8f982b53eff3c63/keyboards/lily58/keymaps/viasig/keymap.c#L279-L282) it.